claws-scot/claws-scot.github.io/meetings/meeting-220623-N.md

 }
 ```

-and the _run_ script can be simplied to:
+and the _run_ script is simplied to:
 ```python
 # Set OpenDrift configuration
 for key, value in oceandrift_config.items():